johanbook/docs/security/vulnerabilities/xxe.md

-# XXE
+# XML External Entity

 **XML External Entity** (**XXE**) is a XML vulnerability where an attacker can get access to a file system.
+It is considered a OWASP 10 vulnerability.